Chronic Depression: Feeling Down

 If you believe you may be living with chronic depression, talking to a doctor and getting professional help may be the first step.
 If you’re looking for immediate answers, you might also take an online screening and bring the results to your appointment with your provider.

-While you wait for treatment, there are a few steps you can take at home, including the following.
+While you wait for treatment, there are a few steps you can take at home to manage your symptoms and prevent depression from worsening.
+The following are coping strategies you can incorporate into your daily routine.

 When you are living with symptoms of a depressive disorder, you may believe you are isolated and alone, especially if you do not have a support system.
 However, you are not alone.
 Millions of people live with depressive disorders and find relief from symptoms with the help of a professional.
 With therapy, you can learn strategies to manage your symptoms and discover tools that may improve your quality of life.